-- Section 3.1, Introduction - Section 3.2, Transportation - Section 3.3, Air Quality and Greenhouse Gases - Section 3.4, Noise and Vibration - Section 3.5, Electromagnetic Fields and Electromagnetic Interference - Section 3.6, Public Utilities and Energy - Section 3.7, Biological and Aquatic Resources - Section 3.8, Hydrology and Water Resources - Section 3.9, Geology, Soils, Seismicity, and Paleontological Resources - Section 3.10, Hazardous Materials and Wastes - Section 3.11, Safety and Security - Section 3.12, Socioeconomics and Communities - Section 3.13, Station Planning, Land Use, and Development - Section 3.14, Parks, Recreation, and Open Space - Section 3.15, Aesthetics and Visual Quality - Section 3.16, Cultural Resources - Section 3.17, Regional Growth - Section 3.18, Cumulative Impacts - Section 3.19, Design Variant to Optimize Speed
+- Section 3.1, Introduction - Section 3.2, Transportation - Section 3.3, Air Quality and Global Climate Change - Section 3.4, Noise and Vibration - Section 3.5, Electromagnetic Fields and Electromagnetic Interference - Section 3.6, Public Utilities and Energy - Section 3.7, Biological and Aquatic Resources - Section 3.8, Hydrology and Water Resources - Section 3.9, Geology, Soils, Seismicity, and Paleontological Resources - Section 3.10, Hazardous Materials and Wastes - Section 3.11, Safety and Security - Section 3.12, Socioeconomics and Communities - Section 3.13, Station Planning, Land Use, and Development - Section 3.14, Agricultural Farmland and Forest Land - Section 3.15, Parks, Recreation, and Open Space - Section 3.16, Aesthetics and Visual Quality - Section 3.17, Cultural Resources - Section 3.18, Regional Growth - Section 3.19, Cumulative Impacts separate technical report available

-Chapter 4, Section 4(f)/6(f) Evaluation, provides the analysis to support the Authority's preliminary determinations to comply with the provisions of Section 4(f) of the Department of Transportation Act of 1966 and Section 6(f) of the Land and Water Conservation Fund Act.
+Chapter 4, Section 4(f)/6(f) Evaluation, provides the analysis to support the Authority's preliminary determinations to comply with the provisions of Section 4(f) of the Department of Transportation Act of 1966 and Section 6(f) of the Land and Water Conservation Funds Act.

-Chapter 5, Environmental Justice, discusses whether the project alternatives would have a disproportionately high and adverse effect on minority populations or low-income populations.
+Chapter 5, Environmental Justice, discusses whether the project alternative would have a disproportionately high and adverse effect on minority or low-income populations.

-Chapter 6, Project Costs and Operations, summarizes the estimated costs for building, operating, and maintaining each project alternative evaluated in this Draft EIR/EIS.
+Chapter 6, Project Costs and Operations, summarizes the estimated costs for building, operating, and maintaining the project alternative evaluated in this Draft EIR/EIS.

-Chapter 7, Other CEQA/NEPA Considerations, summarizes the unavoidable adverse effects under NEPA, the significant and unavoidable impacts under CEQA, the relationship between short-term uses of the environment and long-term productivity, and the significant irreversible or irretrievable commitments of resources that would result from the project alternatives.
+Chapter 7, Other CEQA/NEPA Considerations, summarizes the unavoidable adverse effects under NEPA, the significant and unavoidable impacts under CEQA, the relationship between short-term uses of the environment and long-term productivity, and the significant irreversible or irretrievable commitments of resources that would result from the project alternative.